The Shifting Technology Of The Phonautograph, Phonograph, and Turntable

-Updated: Oct 15, 2019
+Updated: Oct 12, 2021

-Written by Ernesto J. Green Rután on 23rd May 2016
+Written by Ernesto J. Green R. on 23rd May 2016

-The Phonautograph, phonograph, and turntable are audio devices which succeeded one another chronologically, and are related historically in their technological evolution.
-The creation and development of these machines have experienced a ground-breaking industrial transformation and have opened up ways for advancement of the recording industry.
+The Phonautograph, phonograph, and turntable are audio devices that succeeded one another chronologically and are related historically in their technological evolution.
+The creation of these machines have experienced a ground-breaking industrial transformation.
+The development of these devices has influenced the advancement of the recording industry.

-It was invented by the french printer/book-seller Edouard-Leon Scott de Martinville and patented in March 1856.
+It was invented by the french printer/bookseller Edouard-Leon Scott de Martinville, and patented in March 1856.
 The principle of this device was a transcription of sound waves as undulations in a line traced on smoked-blackened paper.
 The two dimensional character of the tracing did not allow the reproduction of sound, and this visual information was merely used for the study of sound waves.
 As Steffen wrote, “it was, as one historians of the phonograph describes it, 'halfway towards a talking machine.'”, (Steffen, 2005, p.21).
 Although, the phonautograph was not a marketable item, it paved the way for later innovations in recording and reproduction of sound.

 In December, 1877, a couple of decades after Scott's invention, Thomas Edison (inspired by the phonautograph) announced the completion of the phonograph.
 Edison's device was able to recreate the recorded sound, and quickly gained international recognition.
 The mechanical principle of the phonograph was the physical response of the stylus to sound vibration embossed (in a hill-and-dale form) on a tinfoil wrapped around a recorder (a rotating cardboard cylinder).